gfish/sprinkle_dns/README.md

 ## How

-Use plain old Ruby to define your DNS settings:
+Use plain old Ruby to define your DNS configuration:

 ```ruby
 require 'sprinkle_dns'